 The highlight of Epidavros is its fine theater, which provided entertainment for those who made the pilgrimage here from all over Greece.
 It continued to operate until 426 AD, when Emperor Theodosius II — who was a Christian — closed it down, along with all other pagan sanctuaries.
 Given its size — over 12,000 seats — and obvious lack of modern amplification, the acoustics needed to be perfect…and they still are.

 Ancient athletes were tested here as well.
 The Sanctuary of Olympia was the birthplace of the Olympic Games.
-Despite the crowds, it remains an evocative place, nestled among shady trees.
+Despite the tourist crowds, it remains an evocative place, nestled among the shady trees.
 Wandering its extensive ruins, it's clear Olympia was much more than a stadium.

 Local tour guide Niki Vlachou helps explain.

 The most vivid remnant of the games is this — the original Olympic stadium.
-Visitors just can't resist the chance to line up on the marble starting blocks and imagine athletes from around the Greek world doing this same thing at those first games in 776 BC.
+Visitors just can't resist the chance to line up on the marble starting blocks and imagine athletes from around the Greek world doing this same thing at those first games back in 776 BC.

 The town of Kardamyli, gateway to the Mani Peninsula, is one of the oldest names in the annals of Greek history, even mentioned in Homer's Iliad.
-This unassuming little seaside get-away is a fine spot to relax and settle into the pace of Greek country life.
+This unassuming little seaside getaway is a fine spot to relax and settle into the pace of Greek country life.

-The remains of the tiny fortified old town are a reminder that Kardamyli was deserted in the middle ages, when pirates forced the inhabitants to retreat up into the hills.
+The remains of the tiny fortified old town are a reminder that Kardamyli was deserted in the Middle Ages, when pirates forced the inhabitants to retreat up into the hills.
 Most remained there until the 18th century, when tower houses like these allowed a safe return.